DIYgod/RSSHub/docs/en/traditional-media.md

 |dna-verified|

 ::: tip Topic
-See the URL for `https://www.dnaindia.com/topic/dna-verified` for the subdomain `topic`
+The URL of the form `https://www.dnaindia.com/topic/dna-verified` demonstrates the utilization of the subdomain `topic`
 :::

 </RouteEn>